Up to 50% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Hot sleepers during long sessions
+• People who run warm during long sit sessions

 Thomasville Lowell 6-Piece Fabric Modular Sectional Sofa